 'raw' for this default, un-normalized data), corresponding to those labeled as 'parkinsons' and those labeled as 'healthy':

-To automatically detect unique keywords for labelling,
+To automatically detect unique keywords for labeling,

 By default, this function saves the group indices back to the data file (in this example,

 HCTSA.mat), by adding a new field,

 Group, to the

 TimeSeries metadata table, which contains the group index of each time series.

 Group indices stay with the time series they are assigned to after filtering and normalizing the data (using

 TS_normalize).
 Group labels can be reassigned at any time by re-running the